datajerk/ctf-write-ups/fwordctf2020/one_piece/README.md

 > The `payload += p64(pop_rdi + 1)` fixes a [stack alignment](https://blog.binpang.me/2019/07/12/stack-alignment/) issue with `system`, `printf`, etc... sometimes you need it, other times you do not.
 In this case it is needed with the remote server.

-Now, just change the second block in the setup section and get the flag.
+Now, just change the second block in the setup section to use the remote server and get the flag.

 Output: